CS340-19/PersonalPlaylist/Proposal.md

 Personal Playlist presents Custom Concert, which is a web-based python algorithm that uses Spotify's API to generate a curated playlist based on your listening history or inputted artists and songs.
 The website will allow users to adjust the search parameters based on what they're looking for, and the algorithm will learn and improve from user feedback.

-  -Motivation behind idea?
+  -Motivation behind idea? <br>
 Our members in Personal Playlist have come together to eliminate the long process of making playlists.
 Custom Concert will help people in several aspects.
 Have you ever been invited to a concert where you don't know many of the songs?
 We want to help people familiarize themselves with new music based on what they listen too.
 Custom Concert will help prepare and excite people for concerts to new artists.
 We are going to add new music to personal playlists while helping new artists grow their group of listeners on spotify.
 A second feature in Custom Concert is the ability to generate a playlist with advanced settings that match song tags that the Spotify API provides.
 Lastly, we will allow the user to sort music by these same tags after the playlist is generated.
 We want to create a nice graphical user interface to let users have more power over their playlists than they ever have.
 What if you could sort and/or screen your playlist by song popularity or the likelyhood someone will dance to your music?

   -What other markets is our product similar too?
-Do we have a novel ideas?
+Do we have a novel ideas?<br>
 We have researched the spotify community for similar programs.
 One that we want to model is called Dubolt.
 They have a simple interface that allows you to choose up to 5 artists and how many songs you want in the playlist.
 It generates a playlist with similar tags to your favorite music.
 We want to implement this feature and allow users to screen music with the Spotify API tags as well.
 This will curate the user's playlist to have more popular songs or more underground songs, more or less likelyhood to dance to the music, faster or slower tempo, and more.
 We want users to have full control of their playlists without the effort it takes to manually build a playlist.

-  -What are these tags we keep talking about?
+  -What are these tags we keep talking about?<br>
 We will be using Spotify's API to implement these unique features.
 These tags/features include:
   -Duration: How long is the song?
   -Key: What is the most proficient key/pitch of the song?